telink-semi/tc_ble_mesh/doc/telink_sig_mesh_sdk_Release_Note.md

 * update 8278 driver for A2 chip.
 * add GATT low power mode, need to enable macro of GATT_LPN_EN, disabled by default.
-* add the flow of proprietary GATT_OTA login, just customization function for customer 'Pipa', need to enable macro of MESH_PIPA_ENABLE and DUAL_OTA_NEED_LOGIN_EN.
 * add “user_app_config.h” for user to modify some default settings.
 It can be use to separate user settings and application codes from SDK.
-* add customized hardware security mode and update their lib version to 1.4.1, just customization function for customer 'Tangseng'.
 * (iOS APP) support static oob provisioning and static oob database importing.

 ### Performance Improvements